jurikonradi/carousel/README.md

 - Using environment setup automatizers (like create-react-app) is prohibited.
 - Submitting any code that is not written by you

+---

 # How it works

+On Mobile/Tablet you can swipe using 2 ways:

+- fast swipe, short distance
+- long swipe, long distance: till 1/2 of carousel's width

+On Desktop :

+- use arrows to move left/right
+- press 'dots' navigation on the bottom

+---

 ## Settings